R-D-BioTech-Alaska/QSA/README.md

 restored = QubitRegister.decode_qsc(packet)
 ```

-QSC v1 is a compatibility contract.
-Existing packets remain readable by newer 0.1 releases.
+QSC v1 remains a compatibility contract.
+Existing QSC v1 packets remain readable by newer QSA 0.1 releases.

-The checksum is for accidental corruption.
+The checksum protects against accidental corruption.
 It is not authentication or encryption.
-Networked Qubit nodes must carry QSC inside an authenticated and encrypted transport.

 ---